How to solve ZZF2L

 Another example

 This is the BL pair.
-Both pieces have blue on the top, so this is Case B.
+Both pieces have green on the top, so this is Case B.

 Case C